angel-lang/angel/README.md

 interface Empty

-interface Beautiful:
+interface Beautiful is Empty:
     beautifulValue: String

     fun showBeauty()
 ```

-Interfaces can contain field and method declarations.
+Interfaces can contain field and method declarations and inherit them from other interfaces.

 ## Reading Input and Writing Output
 ```